ozturkkl/framework-control/README.md

 1. Open the web app: [https://ozturkkl.github.io/framework-control/](https://ozturkkl.github.io/framework-control/)
 2. Install the background service that allows the web app to talk to the low level CLI (download link provided in the web app)
+3. Launch via Start Menu/Desktop shortcuts or visit http://127.0.0.1:8090 in your browser

 ## Disclaimer